frankzachma/Visual-Mono-SLAM/SLAM/Step_2/Deliverables.md

 ![image](https://github.com/frankzachma/Visual-Mono-SLAM/assets/168232333/8f5db104-bac8-4f3c-b0ca-2501f95325d5)

 These results are the reconstructed scene from the images and predicted camera trajectory.
-The camera parameters were not aquired, so the ground truth trajectory was not part of the results.
+The camera parameters were not acquired, so the ground truth trajectory was not part of the results.